itsdinesh/tinyfilemanager/README.md

 This fork merges the latest changes with the disk usage PR from hppanpaliya. https://github.com/prasathmani/tinyfilemanager/pull/1100

+It also includes personal changes to how the 'full size' is calculated, it is now based on the total size of a directory, which includes individual files and files within subfolders.

 > TinyFileManager is a versatile web-based PHP file manager designed for simplicity and efficiency.
 This lightweight single-file PHP application can be effortlessly integrated into any server directory, allowing users to store, upload, edit, and manage files and folders directly through their web browser.
 With multi-language support and compatibility with PHP 5.5+, TinyFileManager enables the creation of individual user accounts, each with its dedicated directory.
 The platform also includes built-in functionality for handling text files using the Cloud9 IDE.
 Featuring syntax highlighting for over 150 languages and more than 35 themes, TinyFileManager offers a comprehensive solution for file management in an online environment.